NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 ### Why should we hire you? / Why are you good fit for us?

-"I am a strong fit because I don't just write test scripts; I build scalable quality infrastructure.
+~ I am a strong fit because I don't just write test scripts; I build scalable quality infrastructure.
 Whether it was building an Appium framework from scratch at my current company or managing high-load Alexa service testing at Amazon, I focus on 'Observability'—ensuring that every test run provides actionable data to developers through CI/CD integration and real-time monitoring.
-I’m ready to bring that same culture of automated, proactive quality to your team."
+I’m ready to bring that same culture of automated, proactive quality to your team. ~

 I believe I'm a strong fit because I bring a combination of deep test automation experience, a quality-first mindset, and the ability to work effectively across teams to deliver products at scale.